jordancohill-1/FinalProject_s14g09/process_book.md

 ### Dominant Colors (Jordan Cohill)
-Using the results of the quantized images, the dominant color of each image was evaluated using the ColorThief library , which returns an RGB value for each image.
+Using the results of the quantized images, the dominant color of each image was evaluated using the ColorThief library, which returns an RGB value for each image.
 Next, the RGB value was evaluated using the WebColors library and some additional script to determine the closest associated color name.